 - Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and health insurance.

-- Assistantships and Employment - Graduate assistantships requiring working up to 20 hours per week for a stipend.
+- Assistantships and Employment - Graduate assistantships that require working up to 20 hours per week for a stipend.
 Teaching assistantships involve the activities of teaching a course while research assistantships involve research projects.

 - Philanthropic Awards - Admitted and continuing UNC Charlotte graduate students may apply for awards through the University Scholarship Office.